osbjs/tiny-osbjs/README.md

 Background(0, 30000)
 ```

-Finally, you can generate osb string of the storyboard.
-You can use that string to export to your osb file.
+Finally, you can generate the osb string of the storyboard.
+You can use that string to write to your osb file.
 ```ts
 import { generateStoryboardOsb } from '@osbjs/tiny-osbjs'
 import fs from 'fs'